gabrielsoltz/metahub/README.md

 MetaChecks filters run after AWS Security Hub filters:

 1. MetaHub fetches AWS Security Findings based on the filters you specified using `--sh-filters` (or the default ones).
-2. MetaHub executes MetaChecks for the AWS affected resources based on the previous list of findings
+2. MetaHub executes MetaChecks for the AWS-affected resources based on the previous list of findings
 3. MetaHub only shows you the resources that match your `--mh-filters-checks`, so it's a subset of the resources from point 1.

 Examples: